MiSTle-Dev/bl616debugdisplay/README.md

 # Tang onboard BL616 Debug Console Display

-This special Core is intended exclusively for the [FPGA-Companion](https://github.com/MiSTle-Dev/FPGA-Companion) firmware running on the Tang **onboard** BL616 µC use case.
+This special Core is intended exclusively for the [FPGA-Companion](https://github.com/MiSTle-Dev/FPGA-Companion) firmware running on the Tang integrated **onboard** BL616 MPU use case.

 It's a tool to display the debug console running at 2M Baud on a HDMI Monitor like a [VT52 Terminal](https://en.wikipedia.org/wiki/VT52) and communicate via Shell.
 It might be useful to debug USB Hub or USB HID detect / compatibility issues.

 By the way, you could also connect RX / TX pin of a USB-UART adapter + Putty or mincom to get identical results if you have one.
+See [UART adapter](#external-uart-adapter).
 This project is intended for users who don't have such USB-UART adapter at hand.

+It can be used also as template for Terminal based retro projects.

 **Prerequiste**
 You need to have [FPGA-Companion](https://github.com/MiSTle-Dev/FPGA-Companion/releases) for onboard BL616 µC installed on you Tang board.